vercel/next.js/packages/create-next-app/README.md

 ## Maintainers

-This repo, `create-next-app`, was previously maintiained by Segment, Inc. It is now maintained by Zeit, Inc.
+This repo, `create-next-app`, was previously maintiained by Segment, Inc. It is now maintained by ZEIT, Inc.

 ## License (MIT)